On Generalized Uncertainty Principle: Introduction

-In the present article, we study the effects of higher derivative terms on the uncertainty principle from the analyticity condition of a complex function and give a simple explanation of the string uncertainty principle from the analysis of a holomorphic or anti-holomorphic function.
-Present work has been organized in several sections.
-The first section introduces the problem and it's motivation.
-In section $ 2 $, we have reviewed usual uncertainty principle in finite dimensional quantum mechanics.
-On taking the account of shape and size we have illustrated the well known Heisenburg uncertainty principle for any arbitrary $ L^2 $ function.
-In section $ 3 $, motivated from the string theory with the emphasis on the concept of limit and Fourier transform of any complex function, we have proposed a function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ and given a resolution resolution criteria for the UV/IR mixings.
-Furthermore, we have perturbatively proved our proposition and outline a generalization on an arbitrary manifold.
-In section $ 4 $, we have explained that our completely generalized uncertainty principle renders at the string uncertainty principle with all order perturbative corrections, a resolution criteria for the UV/IR mixings, physics of quantum gravity, black hole physics, existance of minimal and maximal length scales in nature, short dictance geometry versus string theory, Fourier transformation versus distribution and discretization of the spacetime.
-Moreover, our completely generalized uncertainty principle reveles all these known physical and mathematical concepts nicely from a newly proposed single function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ that may reveal to find the geometric origin of the fundamental M-theory.
-Finally, the section $ 5 $ contains some concluding issues and remarks for the future.
+In the present paper, we study the effects of higher derivative stringy and quantum gravity corrections to the limiting generalized uncertainty principles.
+In particular, for a given complex function, the analysis of the holomorphic (anti-holomorphic) function gives a simple explanation of the stringy uncertainty principle.
+This introduces the problem and its motivation.
+Further, the organization of the present work has been offered in the five sections.
+In section $ 2 $, we review standard uncertainty principle in finite dimensional Euclidean quantum mechanics.
+By taking an account of the shape and size, we have shed light on the Heisenberg uncertainty principle for arbitrary finite set of $ L^2 $ functions.
+In section $ 3 $, motivated from the string theory and its emphasis on the concept of limit and Fourier transformation of a complex function, we propose a function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $, giving a resolution criteria for the UV/IR mixing problem.
+Furthermore, we have perturbatively proved the proposition and outline specific generalizations for the case of arbitrary manifold.
+In section $ 4 $, we have offered physical and mathematical motivations behind the complete generalization of uncertainty inequalities.
+Such a consideration renders to the string uncertainty principle as the first order approximation and its all order perturbative corrections offer a resolution criterion towards the UV/IR mixing problem, physics of quantum gravity, black hole physics, existence of the minimal and maximal length scales, role of short distance geometries in string theory, Fourier transformation, distribution theory and possible discretization of the spacetime.
+Moreover, our completely generalized uncertainty principle reveals a large number of known physical and mathematical issues at a single stack.
+In this concern, we show that the newly proposed function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ reveals a geometric origin towards the understabding of fundamental $M$-theory.
+Finally, the section $ 5 $ contains a set of concluding issues and remarks for a future research investigation.

-\section{Measurements and Quantum Mechanics.}
+\section{Measurements and Quantum Mechanics}